Carlo Gimach: Life

 Gimach studied in the Roman College in the 1670s before returning to his hometown Valletta, where he was renowned for his knowledge in architecture and literature.
-He designed two large palaces in the city – Palazzo Correa in 1689 and Palazzo Carneiro in 1696.
+He designed two large palaces in the city – Palazzo Correa in 1689, and Palazzo Carneiro in 1696.
 Palazzo Correa was destroyed in 1942, but Palazzo Carneiro still stands, now known as Auberge de Bavière.
 Gimach also designed a small shipyard in an area of Valletta known as il-Fossa.

-Carlo Gimach married Sebastiana De Sousa Queirós, from this marriage his only son Leandro Gemaque de Albuquerque was born in 1680, Amarante, Porto, Portugal.
+Carlo Gimach married Sebastiana De Sousa Queirós, from this marriage his only son Leandro Gemaque de Albuquerque was born in 1680, in Amarante, Portugal.
 Gimach went to Portugal in 1696, where he designed a fortified palace in Beira Province for his friend, the knight Fra Antonio Correia de Sousa Montenegro.
 The palace was never completed due to Correia de Sousa's death, and it was in ruins by the end of the 18th century.
 Gimach subsequently worked for the House of Arronches and later the Counts of St. John, both in Lisbon and near the border with Spain.
 In around 1706, he was involved in the reconstruction of various abandoned forts near the border.

 In 1707, Gimach was introduced to King John V of Portugal by Rodrigo Anes de Sá Almeida e Meneses, the Marquis of Fontes, with whom he was working at the time.
 A year later, he designed a triumphal arch in front of the Lisbon Cathedral, which was commissioned by the British to commemorate the marriage of John V and Maria Anna of Austria.

 Gimach was subsequently involved in John V's building projects around Portugal, and he renovated the Monastery of St. Mary in Salzedas and the Monastery of the Cistercians in Arouca.
 The latter is his best-known work in Portugal.

 After the Marquis of Fontes was sent to Rome as the Portuguese ambassador in 1712, Gimach went with him as his artistic advisor, where he lived in quarters within Palazzo Spada.
 In 1718, Gimach became a knight of the Order of Christ in recognition of his services to the Portuguese crown.

 Gimach is buried in the Basilica of St Anastasia, which he had restored in 1721–22.

 In 1721, Gimach was commissioned by Nuno da Cunha e Ataíde to restore the Basilica of St Anastasia in Rome, and he built the Chapel of Saint George and Saint Publius within the basilica at his own expense.
 He died on 31 December 1730 in Rome, and was buried in this chapel.

 Gimach is sometimes erroneously described as also having been a painter, but this is due to confusion with Carlo Zimech, a priest and painter from Żebbuġ.